titan-data/zfs-builder/README.md

 The following distro-specific source mechanisms have been implemented:

-  * Linuxkit - Pulls source from the `linuxkit/kernel` docker image
+  * Linuxkit - Pulls pre-built kernel and source from the `linuxkit/kernel` docker image
-  * Ubuntu - Pull kernel headers, modules, and source via `apt`j
+  * Ubuntu - Pull pre-built kernel and source via `apt`

 In the event that the distro-specific mechanism cannot be determined, it will attempt to use vanilla sources from `kernel.org`, but it may or may not work